natnathania/Codewords-2020/Week_12/readme.md

 ## Reflection
 Codewords has been such a great studio.
-Both Andy and Karen passionately taught us different ways of reading and to code words.
+Both Andy and Karen passionately taught us different ways of how we read and to code words.
 I was always scared of coding again since Slave to the Algorithm studio last year.
 Even though it was a great experience, it made me feel overwhelmed.
 However I didnt want to give up and I think coding is the future of design, and thus I decided that I should keep on learning about it.

-As we started this studio the first few weeks, we touched on experiencing virtual spaces since we cant physically meet each other.
+As we started this studio the first few weeks, we touched on experiencing virtual spaces since we cant physically meet each other as well.
+Once we jumped on this I felt like this was going to be a good studio and especially Mini Melbourne and Animal Crossing was my favorite!

-The relationship between code and words will always be interesting for me.
+The way I see digital text would be different now especially because we have dug into the relationship between code and words.

 From Minecraft, Animal Crossing,